-CONTACT US nccoe@nist.gov 301-975-0200 into Dynamic Host Configuration Protocol address requests that they generate when they attach to the network (e.g., when powered on), providing the MUD URL in a Link Layer Discovery Protocol frame, or providing the MUD URL as a field in an X.509 certificate that the device provides to the network via a protocol such as Tunnel Extensible Authentication Protocol.
-Another potential mechanism is for the device to convey its MUD file URL over a secure channel that is established as part of an automated network-layer onboarding process that provisions the device with its network credentials.
+nccoe@nist.gov 301-975-0200 into Dynamic Host Configuration Protocol address requests that they generate when they attach to the network (e.g., when powered on), providing the MUD URL in a Link Layer Discovery Protocol frame, or providing the MUD URL as a field in an X.509 certificate that the device provides to the network via a protocol such as Tunnel Extensible Authentication Protocol.
+Each of these MUD URL emission mechanisms is listed as a possibility.
+In addition, the MUD Specification provides flexibility to enable other mechanisms by which MUD file URLs can be associated with IoT devices.

-After the IoT device emits its MUD URL, the router forwards the MUD URL to the MUD manager, which retrieves the MUD file from the designated website (denoted as the MUD file server) by using secure hypertext transfer protocol secure (https).
-The MUD file describes the communications requirements for this device; the MUD manager converts these requirements into route filtering commands for enforcement by the router or switch.
+After the IoT device emits the MUD URL, the router forwards the MUD URL to the MUD manager, which retrieves the MUD file from the designated website (denoted as the MUD file server) by using hypertext transfer protocol secure (https).
+The MUD file describes the communications requirements for this device; the MUD manager converts the requirements into route filtering commands for enforcement by the router or switch.
 This enables the router or switch to deny traffic sent to or from the IoT device that is outside the device's communications profile.

 To provide additional security, the reference architecture also supports periodic updates.
 All builds include a server that is meant to represent an update server to which MUD will permit devices to connect.
 Each device on an operational network should be configured to periodically contact its update server to download and apply security patches, ensuring that it is running the most up-to-date and secure code available.
 To ensure that such updates are possible, an IoT device's MUD file must explicitly permit the IoT device to receive traffic from the update server.

-To provide additional protection for both MUD-capable and non-MUD-capable devices, the reference architecture also envisions support for threat signaling.
-The router or switch can receive threat feeds from a notional threat-signaling server to use as a basis for restricting certain types of network traffic.
+To provide additional protection for both MUD-capable and non-MUD-capable devices, the reference architecture also envisions support for threat signaling server to use as a basis for restricting certain types of network traffic.
 For example, both MUD-capable and non-MUD-capable devices can be prevented from connecting to internet domains that have been identified as being potentially malicious.